code-mage/pythonTest/README.md

 1. [ ] print without newlines.
 2. [ ] print multiple variables in the same statement
 3. [ ] Print multiple variables in the same statement separated by a "-"
+4. [ ] swap variables. if you have a and b with two values, put a's vlaue in b and b's value in a

 ## Day 2